Thursday, March 31, 2022

 Monroe County History Center

 Located one block north of Kirkwood on 6th Street, the Monroe County History Center strives to collect, interpret, and present the genealogy, history, and artifacts of Monroe County in order to best depict the heritage & culture of the community.
-The museum is located in a historical building that was previously the Carnegie Library, and before that, a school for Black children in late 1800s & early 1900s.
-Here, you can learn about the history of Bloomington's limestone industry, Monroe County transportation, local sports & athletes. and more.
-The History Center also features rotating exhibits throughout the year.
+The museum is located in a historical building that was previously a Carnegie Library, and before that, a school for Black children in late 1800s & early 1900s.
+Here, you can learn about the history of Bloomington's limestone industry, Monroe County transportation, local sports & athletes, and more.
+The History Center also features rotating exhibits throughout the year that cover a wide range of topics.

 Root Cellar Lounge

-The Root Cellar Lounge is a true hidden gem.
-Located in the basement of FARMbloomington, the Root Cellar has a quirky speakeasy vibe.
-Decorated with an assortment of Americana, including an extensive beer can collection, the nightlife venue is well-loved by locals due to it's funky, fun atmosphere.
-The underground bar frequently hosts bands, DJs, and karaoke, all three of which often result in dance parties that are so fun, guests keep coming back for more.
+The Root Cellar Lounge is another true hidden gem with a speakeasy vibe.
+Located in the basement of FARMbloomington, the underground bar is decorated with an assortment of Americana-style wares, including an extensive beer can collection.
+Well-loved by locals due to it's funky, fun atmosphere Root Cellar Lounge frequently hosts bands, DJs, and karaoke, all three of which often result in dance parties that are so fun, guests keep coming back for more.

 Insider Tip: The Root Cellar offers a cheap drinks special every Tuesday night.
 Wednesdays are reserved for karaoke, and Thursdays are when you can catch a live band.
 Fridays and Saturdays are reserved for DJs.